mvono/nchopin.github.io/_pages/software.md

 ---
+defaults:
+  # _pages
+  - scope:
+      path: ""
+      type: pages
+    values:
-layout: archive
+      layout: single
-title: "Software"
-permalink: /software/
       author_profile: true
 ---

 # Actively developed

 * particles (python): Sequential Monte Carlo library; implements all the methods described in the book.
 Check the documentation on readthedocs.
 (See in particular the notebook tutorials here).

 # Older software